API Reference#

 Parameters:

-args (str, pyvista.PolyData or (np.ndarray, np.ndarray)) – Either a pyvista surface mesh or a n x 3 vertex array and n x 3 face array.
+args (str | pyvista.PolyData | numpy.ndarray) – Either a pyvista surface mesh or a n x 3 vertex array and n x 3 face array.

 Examples

-Tetrahedralize a sphere using pyvista
+Tetrahedralize a sphere using pyvista.

 >>> import pyvista